 The Serb’s run this year been absolutely astonishing.
 Victory at the Rogers Cup in Montreal was his ninth title of 2011 and his fifth at an ATP Tour Masters 1000 - a record - which means he has now won 53 out of his 54 matches - with that lone loss coming to 16-time grand slam winner Roger Federer in the semifinal of the French Open.

 Not too long ago it was Rafa Nadal and Swiss Federer who dominated men’s tennis and Novak was a bit of an afterthought, but how things have changed.
-Read the rest of this entry »
+FULL POST

 We have a new men’s world number one and Wimbledon champion in Novak Djokovic.

 His semifinal Wimbledon win over Jo-Wilfried Tsonga was simply sensational and my favorite match of the fortnight.
 There was a highlight in almost every game with both men leaping about all over the place and then laughing and grinning afterwards.
 You simply couldn’t ask for more.
-Read the rest of this entry »
+FULL POST

 21 stages – 3,430 kilometers - that's the challenge facing the riders at the 2011 Tour de France.
 No wonder it's also called the Tour of Pain!
 And this year, as a way of honoring 100 years of climbing the giant Col du Galibier - the participants will go up not once, but twice - with the end of the 18th stage being the highest finish in the Tour's history.

 Alberto Contador and Andy Schleck are expected to be the front runners for the overall leader's maillot jeune.
-Read the rest of this entry »
+FULL POST

 Some of you will scoff when I suggest you watch the FIFA Women’s World Cup.
 Of course, the women’s game is slower than the men’s, and less physical overall, but it isn’t any less attacking or for that matter entertaining and there will be plenty of goals (check out Monica Ocampo’s long-range strike against England).

 Plus, as an added bonus, there won’t be nearly so much feigning of injury and time wasting - and if all that doesn’t get you to watch, I don’t know what will!
 I promise you the showpiece in Germany will surprise you, if you just give it a chance.
-Read the rest of this entry »
+FULL POST

 The questions about Serena Williams’ continuing desire to play tennis after her near-death experience earlier this year were clearly answered with her performance and subsequent emotional outburst in Tuesday’s first round match with Aravane Rezai.